top of page

 $600 - $1,200

-As you can see, the potential savings can be substantial, ranging from 50% to 70% compared to prices in countries like the United States or Canada.
-However, travel expenses should also be factored when considering these savings.
+As you can see, the potential savings can be as high as 50% to 70% compared to prices in countries like the United States.
+Cost of travel and accommodation abroad should also be included when calculating these savings.

-When you are considering traveling for dental implants, the most important part is prioritizing your safety.
-Here are the key factors you need to evaluate:
+When you are planning to be traveling for dental implants, the most important part is your safety.
+Here are the key factors you need to think of:

 Qualifications and expertise of foreign dentists

-Before committing to a procedure abroad, you should research the qualifications and experience of your potential dentist very well.
-Look for:
+You should research the qualifications and experience of your dentist very well.
+Here’s what to look for in your research:

 • Accreditation from recognized international dental organizations